 If you try a Professional Development Day, let us know!
 Send us a team photo and how it went to firstname.lastname@example.org.

-Miranda is the go-to person for members, member working groups, and coordinates our government relations work.
-She grew up in Victoria, BC and moved to Vancouver in 2015.
-She has always had a passion for environmental issues and completed a Double Major in Environmental Studies and Sociology, and a...
+Miranda is leading Vantage Point's membership engagement plan and coordinates our government relations work.
+She has always had a passion for environmental issues and completed a Double Major in Environmental Studies and Sociology, with a Minor in Business at the University of Victoria....